 Education Abroad is part of the International Studies Office, a division of UVA Global.
 The ISO also includes the International Students & Scholars Program and the Lorna Sundberg International Center, as well as the CORE and Peace Corps Prep programs.

 Education Abroad Staff

-- guide and advise students, scholars and faculty on education abroad
+- guide and advise students and faculty on education abroad

-- facilitate and ensure access to education abroad for students from diverse backgrounds and students from underrepresented groups
+- facilitate and ensure access to education abroad for students from diverse backgrounds and underrepresented groups

 - collaborate with University leaders, faculty, staff, and others to increase student participation in education abroad

-- assist faculty and administrators in setting up study abroad programs
+- collaborate with faculty and administrators to develop study abroad programs